 As it turns out, Nashville is so much more than vibrant nightlife and country music.
 You won’t find any mountainous volcanoes here, but you’ll still find plenty of outdoor entertainment.
 The Warner Parks are perfect for hiking and golfing or take it to the water with boating or fishing at Percy Priest.

-One of the favorite activities of visitors to Nashville is horseback riding at Cedars of Lebanon.
+One of the best things to do in Tennessee is horseback riding at Cedars of Lebanon.
 The stables at Cedars of Lebanon State Park are located about 40 minutes from downtown Nashville.
 As you trot slowly along the well-kept trails, don’t be surprised if you come across deer, wild turkeys, even a curious fox.

 Driving from Portland to Seattle takes less than 4 hours, which is why so many adventurers choose to bundle the 2 cities into one epic trip.
 Visiting “The Gorge” in Portland is a must; more formerly known as the Columbia River Gorge, the Gorge is located just east of the city.
 It’s the perfect place for hiking through cascading waterfalls in Oregon’s backcountry.